 NRC’s operation

-NRC opened its country office in April 2017 in the Far North region of Cameroon, followed by an office in the Southwest region in June 2018 and a sub-office in the Northwest region in March 2019.
-Here, NRC provides integrated multi-sector assistance, covering emergency needs and linking them to recovery interventions.
-In addition, NRC opened a sub-office in the East region in July 2019 to provide information, counselling, and legal assistance to refugees from CAR.
-NRC is a key advocacy actor though its leadership roles in coordination fora.
+NRC opened its country office in Cameroon in 2017 in the Far North region, followed by an office in the Southwest in 2018 and a sub-office in the Northwest in 2019 followed by an office in the East.
+NRC provides integrated multi-sector assistance, covering emergency needs and linking them to recovery interventions and durable solutions.
+NRC is a key advocacy actor through its leadership role in coordination forums and hosts the INGO coordination forum.

 NRC EducationEducation